rudi77/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+This is the second project of the last term of the self driving car nanodegree.
+In this project I implemented a Fully Convolutional Network (FCN) that is able to detect the pixels of a road in images.
+Therefore I had to modify the architecture of a pretrained VGG16 network.

 ### Setup
 ##### Frameworks and Packages